MyParcelCOM/docs/content/PHP-SDK/retrieving-resources.md

 $createdShipment = $api->createShipment($shipment);
 ```

-If the shipment being created is invalid or there is no valid service available, an exception will be thrown.
+If the shipment being created is invalid or there is no valid service available, a `MyParcelCom\ApiSdk\Exceptions\InvalidResourceException` will be thrown.

 If you wish to use your own contracts with your shipment, you should assign it to the shipment before creating it.